Distinguished Professor and Dean

 - using “big data” to understand complex urban problems

-Piyushimita (Vonu) Thakuriah was named Distinguished Professor and the Dean of the Edward J. Bloustein School of Planning and Public Policy on Oct.
+Piyushimita (Vonu) Thakuriah was named Distinguished Professor of Transportation and Urban Informatics and the Dean of the Edward J. Bloustein School of Planning and Public Policy on Oct.
 1, 2018.

-Dr. Thakuriah holds a Marie Curie fellowship from the European Commission.
-Before joining the University of Glasgow, she was a professor of Urban Planning and Policy at the University of Illinois-Chicago.
-She was previously a fellow of the Committee on Institutional Cooperation (CIC)–Academic Leadership Program (ALP) of the Big Ten Academic Alliance.
+Vonu was previously the Ch2m Chair Professor of Transport in the University of Glasgow, UK, and prior to that a Professor of Urban Planning and Policy at the University of Illinois at Chicago.
+She was the founding Director and Principal Investigator of the Urban Big Data Centre funded by Research Council UK’s Economic and Social Research Council that includes a nationwide data service to inspire innovations for sustainable and socially just cities.
+Vonu was previously a European Commission Marie Curie Fellow and was also a Fellow of the Committee on Institutional Cooperation (CIC) of the Big Ten Academic Alliance.
 Her postdoctoral work at the National Institute of Statistical Sciences was funded by a fellowship program of the National Science Foundation’s Division of Mathematical Sciences.